Infant massage: History

 Ayurvedic medicine in ancient India taught the use of infant massage.
 It was also has been encouraged in China during the Qing dynasty.
 At present it is part of traditional childcare in South Asia and elsewhere where daily massage by mothers is seen as "instilling fearlessness, hardening bone structure, enhancing movement and limb coordination, and increasing weight".
 Other areas where infant massage is regularly used are African countries and areas in the former Soviet Union.
 In Western culture, infant massage has been increasingly used in neonatal intensive care units for pre-term infants who are in stressful environments and have limited tactile stimulation.

 Research

 A 2013 Cochrane review of massage therapy for babies less than 6 months of age who were born at term found that the evidence was insufficient to support its use.
 A 2004 Cochrane review looking at massage therapy for pre-term and low birth weight was insufficient to justify its use.
+Studies have shown improvements in sleep quality in babies who received massage therapy.
+Infanct massage was found to have pain relieving effects, for example, when performed immediately before blood sampling.
+Combined with conventional phototherapy, infant massage improved bilirubin levels, and it also acted prophylactically against jaundice in healthy newborns.
+Furthermore, infant massage may have positive implications for mother's mental well being and parent child attachment.